 Good luck!! :)

 Sorry, didn’t read the post from barepappermint- :) I actually have tried the eye rollers (both olay and garnier, I’m telling you- they should pay me to try out new stuff!! ) to be honest, I wan’t all that impressed and considering they are in the 20’s price range I recommend a retinol cream instead or clinique all about eyes.
 ROC is the best non prescription retinol cream (for around eyes only- and AVOID sunlight, use only at bedtime) and for $20.00 you will look ten years younger in three days (make sure you get your sleep too!)
 The clinique all around eyes cream is good to but more to make your skin more dewy, not really good for undereye circles.

 Hope this helps :) Like I said my all time favorite is Caudalie Pulpe Vitaminee pour yeux et levres but it is kinda pricey- maybe you can get a sample at sephora and try it out? :) La Mer is totally overrated, don’t waste your money.
 And Chanel, I have tried the illuminators, the primers, different moisturizers, and I just got the new illumintating foundation.
 The only thing I think is worth it is the foundation.
 The other products… meh!

 I have the Estee Lauder illuminator and I prefer that one.
 Anyway, that was too much.

 Thanks for your awesome advice glanvillebaby!
 I order from Sephora.com fairly often, and I love the tons of samples they always send – it’s the only store I would rather order online than buy in-store.

 I think I have a sample of a Caudalie product from one of my last orders – I will definitely have to give it a shot.

-I am going to have to try the ROC retinol cream – can I get it at the drugstore, or do I have to go to Sephora?posted over 2 years ago
+I am going to have to try the ROC retinol cream – can I get it at the drugstore, or do I have to go to Sephora?posted almost 3 years ago